Book trade in the United Kingdom: History

-By the 14th century a commercial book trade had been established in the UK, and before printing was introduced to Europe by Johannes Gutenberg in 1439 the trade consisted of scribes who wrote manuscripts.
+By the 14th century a commercial book trade had been established in the UK, and before printing was introduced to Europe by Johannes Gutenberg in 1439 production was by scribes who wrote manuscripts.
 By the early 15th century the majority of those engaged in these activities were situated in London and belonged to a trade guild called the Company of Stationers.

 By the 16th century publishers and printers controlled the book trade and introduced a commercial aspect, relying for much of their income on the sales of popular religious books, almanacs, prognostications and similar literature.

 By the 20th century, as literacy became increasingly universal within society and disposable income increased, publishers were faced with new challenges.